LovekeshAnand/Pytube/README.md

 ➡️ [FFmpeg : ](https://ffmpeg.org/releases/ffmpeg-7.1.1.tar.xz)

 > After downloading, extract the archive and add rename it to `ffmpeg` so that it can be used from the terminal.
+⚠️ `ffmpeg` file should be in the same directory as `pytube-pro.py`.

 ⚠️ **Do not upload `ffmpeg` executable files to the GitHub repository.**
 They are large and exceed GitHub's 100MB file size limit.
 Always recommend to download them separately.